sense-iot/DataStreamPilot/docs/SERVER.md

 ## Overview

-This project implements a cloud-based solution for handling CoAP data.
+This section explains the setup of the aws cloud server for handling CoAP data.
 The server listens for CoAP data, writes it into an InfluxDB database, and visualizes the data using Grafana.
 The implementation utilizes **Docker for easy deployment**, and the entire system can be deployed on an AWS EC2 instance.

 ## Prerequisites